coffee19850519/single_cell_spatial_image/README.md

 *	-This Demo takes 30-35 mins to generate all results on a machine with a multi-core CPU.

 ### Predict tissue architecture without annotation
-Run the following command line to generate visuals of gene expression from different embedding parameters and predict tissue architectures with top5 Moran's I. For demonstration, please download the example data and pre-trained model from [here](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip) and put the unzip folder 'Demo' to source code folder.
+Run the following command line to generate visuals of gene expression from different embedding parameters and predict tissue architectures with top5 Moran's I. For demonstration, please download the example data from [here](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip)(/ocean/projects/ccr180012p/shared/Demo/S13), the pretrained model from [here](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip)(/ocean/projects/ccr180012p/shared/Demo/model_S13) and put unzip folders 'S13' and 'model_S13' to source code folder.
 ```
 wget https://bmbl.bmi.osumc.edu/downloadFiles/RESEPT/RESEPT.zip
 unzip RESEPT.zip